woltapp/react-geoinput/README.md

 ## What problem does the library solve?

-React-geoinput makes it a breeze to combine geolocation suggestion and geocoding an address
+React-geoinput makes it a breeze to combine both __geolocation suggestion__ and __geocoding an address__.
+Generally other libraries do only either at once.
+A good use case for this library is to be able to turn an address into coordinates and verify that the interpreted address was correct in textual format.

 ## Examples

-#### Quick start
+### Quick start

 ```jsx
 import React, { Component } from 'react';